genterist/openMRS-Security/4-SecurityPrinciples/2-UsableSecurityPrinciples.md

 ### C. Expected ability: ###
 The administrative interface must not generate the impression that it is possible to do something that cannot actually be done.
-But OpenMRS will give user a feeling that they can do what they can’t do.
+But OpenMRS sometimes give user a feeling that they can do what they can’t do.

 **Static Analysis**